book cover

 When I dehydrate oranges, my go-to ingredient list is delightfully simple.
 The beauty of this process is its accessibility; any orange can be used, be it navel, blood oranges, or even clementines.
 I like to use organic oranges because they ensure my dried orange slices are free of unwanted chemicals.

 Oranges: I prefer using seedless oranges for convenience, and firm oranges ensure they hold up better during dehydration.
-I usually slice them using a sharp knife or a mandoline slicer for uniform thickness, which is crucial for even drying.
+I usually slice the fresh oranges using a sharp knife or a mandoline slicer for uniform thickness, which is crucial for even drying.

 Safety tip: I always handle my mandoline carefully, as it’s pretty sharp.

 Sugar (Optional): Occasionally, I like adding sparkle to my dehydrated oranges.
-Dipping the slices in granulated Sugar gives them a shimmering, candied look, while coconut sugar adds a richer hue.
-Of course, skipping the Sugar works, too, especially if I go for a more natural flavor profile.
+Dipping the slices in granulated sugar gives them a shimmering, candied look, while coconut sugar adds a richer hue.
+Of course, skipping the sugar works, too, especially if you want a more natural flavor profile.

 What I love about this method is that it’s easy to make; it requires just a bit of my attention at the start, and then it’s all hands-off.
 It’s a delightful way to preserve the sunny essence of oranges!